vuestorefront/vue-storefront/packages/core/docs/guide/user-profile.md

 }
 ```

-As with all composables, it's important to remember to not directly access `user` properties, but use `userGetters`.
+Similar to other composables, it's important to remember to not directly access `user` properties, but use `userGetters`.
 This will ensure that your code is integration-agnostic and proof to (some) future changes.

 ```js{1,3,17,22}
 import { useUser, userGetters } from '{INTEGRATION}';